vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 From the pañcaratra Sastra (Bhagavat Sastra ), it is learnt that this form of the Lord is of five kinds (1) The Supreme (Para Vasudeva ), (2) Vyžiha (Vasudeva, Saṅkarshana, Ani. ruddba and Pradyumna), (3) Vibhava (avatārs like Rāma and Kr̥ṣṇa), (4) Hārda and (5) archa (images worshipped in temples).

-Details concerning them may be learnt from the pañcaratra sastra and from tradition.
+Details concerning them may be learnt from the pañcaratra śāstra and from tradition.
 Bhagavan should also be considered as having endless glories or possessions (Vibhiti).
 For there are passages like the following which describe His vibhutis

 THE VIBHUTIS OF BHAGAVAN: LILÃ AND BHOGA: